fhoedemakers/pico-infonesPlus/README.md

 # pico-infonesPlus
-A NES Emulator for the Raspberry PI Pico with SD card and menu support, for use with the [Pimoroni Pico DV Demo Base](https://shop.pimoroni.com/products/pimoroni-pico-dv-demo-base?variant=39494203998291) hdmi add-on board.
+A NES Emulator for the Raspberry PI Pico with SD card and menu support.
+You can use it with the [Pimoroni Pico DV Demo Base](https://shop.pimoroni.com/products/pimoroni-pico-dv-demo-base?variant=39494203998291) hdmi add-on board.

+Alternatively you can use an [Adafruit DVI Breakout For HDMI Source Devices](https://www.adafruit.com/product/4984) and  [Adafruit Micro-SD breakout board+](https://www.adafruit.com/product/254) together with a breadboard.

-The emulator used is the [Raspberry PI Pico port of InfoNES by Shuichi Takano](https://github.com/shuichitakano/pico-infones) with some minor changes to accomodate the SD card menu.
+The emulator used is the [Raspberry PI Pico port of InfoNES by Shuichi Takano](https://github.com/shuichitakano/pico-infones) with changes to accomodate the SD card menu.

 In stead of flashing a NES rom to the Pico using picotool, you create a FAT32 formatted SD card and copy your NES roms on to it.
 It is possible to organise your roms into different folders.
 Then insert the SD Card into the card slot of the Pimoroni Pico DV Demo base.
+Needless to say you must own all the roms you put on the card.

 A menu is added to the emulator, which reads the roms from the SD card and shows them on screen for the user to select,  flash and play.